 With regard to the location of where the accounting records are kept, there are no special regulations.
 The accounting can be done in any country (although for tax residency purposes, in certain situations accounting should take place in the Netherlands), but the records must be made available within a reasonable time upon request.
 A company may decide not to keep records in euros, but to maintain its own functional currency.
 The same applies to the financial statements.
 In principle, all companies residing in the Netherlands must prepare annual financial statements, which are then adopted by the shareholders of the company.
 Subsequently, the financial statements are published, most often by filing them with the Chamber of Commerce.
-If a foreign company only has a branch in the its home country.
+If a foreign company only has a branch in the Netherlands, it normally suffices to file a copy of the annual financial statements filed in its home country.

 It is not necessary for a company to prepare and file the annual report in Dutch.
+Preparation of the annual report in the English, German or French language is also allowed.